They say in real estate that the three keys to success are location, location, and location.

 In this article, we offer suggestions regarding different Indian teas that we think cover a range of taste preferences.
 We think that after you wet your whistle with these recommendations, you will have the confidence to explore Indian tea on your own.

 Let’s start by considering tea grown and processed where the Indian industry was born, in the state of Assam.
 We will then take a trip to the famously romantic township of Darjeeling, and finish our travels to a lesser-known, but very special district called Nilgiris.

-Monsoon rains, rather than seasonal cold, shape the growing and harvest seasons in Assam.
-This is important because tea grown in areas without a winter dormant period is often better suited for the production of black teas than other types such as green tea.
+Monsoon rains, rather than seasonal cold, shape Assam’s growing and harvest seasons.
+This is important because tea grown in areas without a winter dormant period is often better suited for the production of black teas than other types, such as green tea.

-When it’s not raining, Assam is very hot with temperatures often reaching 95 degrees Fahrenheit (35 Celsius) or higher.
-Tea growers have learned that planting shade trees among the tea can reduce the harshness imparted to tea leaf during stressful spells of high ambient temperatures.
+When it’s not raining, Assam is very hot, with temperatures often reaching 95 degrees Fahrenheit (35 Celsius) or higher.
+Tea growers have learned that planting shade trees among the tea can reduce the harshness imparted to tea leaves during stressful spells of high ambient temperatures.

 What’s Assam tea?

 Heavy rainfall, deep and fertile soil and almost year-around plant growth contribute to making Assam famous for black teas that are bold and stout.

 The strength of Assam black tea also emerges as thick red liquor (i.e., the part you drink) that leaves a pleasantly astringent feeling on the tongue and palate.

 The other remarkable feature of Assam black teas is maltiness.
 This is the flavor sensation that you might experience from bread or sweet potatoes that are baked to the point of being almost burnt but not ruined.

-Part of the malty character comes from the soils and climate, or terroir, of Assam.
-At the same time, a skilled tea maker can bring out the maltiness of tea leaf by raising the oven temperature during the drying stage of tea production.
+Part of the malty character comes from Assam’s soils and climate, or terroir.
+At the same time, a skilled tea maker can bring out the maltiness of tea by raising the oven temperature during the drying stage of tea production.

 Have you ever had malted milk chocolate candies?
 Well, it turns out that combining a malty flavor with milk and sugar is a good idea, a fact that holds true for Assam black teas as well.